Derek Fisher: New York Knicks (2014–2016)

 On June 10, 2014, Fisher was hired by the New York Knicks to be the team's head coach, signing a five-year, $25 million deal.
-Fisher said his relationship with Jackson, who had become the president of the Knicks, was a major factor in his decision to join the team.
+He said that his relationship with Jackson, who had become the president of the Knicks, was a major factor in his decision to join the team.
 Fisher planned for the Knicks to run the triangle offense, which he learned while with the Lakers under Jackson.
 During the offseason, he helped the Knicks re-recruit and re-sign free agent Carmelo Anthony, whom Fisher believed could adapt to the new offense.
 On October 29, Fisher made his coaching debut where the team lost their 2014–15 season opener to the Chicago Bulls 104–80.
-On October 30, Fisher won his first game as a head coach after the Knicks defeated the Cleveland Cavaliers 95–90.
+The next day, Fisher won his first game as a head coach after the Knicks defeated the Cleveland Cavaliers 95–90.
 The Knicks ended the season with a 17–65 record, the worst in franchise history.

 Bolstered by first-round draft pick Kristaps Porziņģis, New York began 2015–16 as playoff contenders with a 22–22 record.
 However, Fisher was fired on February 8, 2016, after the Knicks lost nine of their next 10 and fell to a 23–31 record.
 Over one-and-a-half seasons with the Knicks, he compiled an overall record of 40–96 (.294).

 Los Angeles Sparks (2019–2022)

 On December 5, 2018, Fisher was named the head coach of the Los Angeles Sparks of the WNBA.
 The team got its first win of the 2019 season on June 1, 2019, defeating the Connecticut Sun 77–70, giving Fisher his first win as a WNBA head coach.
-On September 4, 2019, Fisher became the ninth WNBA head coach to achieve 20 wins as a first year as a WNBA head coach, as the team defeat the Atlanta Dream 70–60.
+On September 4, Fisher became the ninth WNBA head coach to achieve 20 wins as a first year as a WNBA head coach, as the team defeat the Atlanta Dream 70–60.
 The team would finish 22–12 under Fisher's first season, making the WNBA playoffs as the third seed.

 Under the playoff format, the team would bypass the first round and face off against the Seattle Storm in a single-elimination game, beating the Storm 92–69 to advance the WNBA semi-finals.
 In the third semifinal game against the Connecticut Sun, Fisher came up with a strategy that SB Nation called bizarre, benching his three starting stars, Candace Parker, Nneka Ogwumike, and Chelsea Gray, for the fourth quarter, after which the Sparks were eliminated.

 In his second season with the Sparks, Fisher led the team to a 15–7 record in 22 games in a shortened WNBA season, making the WNBA playoffs as the third seed.
 The team would bypass the first round and face off against the Connecticut Sun in a single-elimination game, but the Sparks would be eliminated, losing 73–59.